Digi-Cazter/easyload/README.md

 Easyload Configuration
 ----------------------
-When a class or module includes {Easyload}, the {EasyloadSingletonExtensions} module is mixed into that class or module's singleton methods, providing the easyload API.
-See {EasyloadSingletonExtensions} for a reference of what configuration can be performed on an easyloaded class or module.
+When a class or module includes `Easyload`, the `Easyload::SingletonExtensions` module is mixed into that class or module's singleton methods, providing the easyload API.
+See [`Easyload::SingletonExtensions`](http://rdoc.info/github/nevir/easyload/master/Easyload/SingletonExtensions) for a reference of what configuration can be performed on an easyloaded class or module.